Election Day information

 Election results are not available immediately from the FEC.
 Instead, state election offices are responsible for tabulating ballots and certifying results.

-As a public service, the FEC compiles election results from past elections in a biannual publication.
+As a public service, the FEC compiles election results from past federal elections in a biannual publication.

 The National Archives and Records Administration is the federal agency responsible for coordinating certain functions of the Electoral College between the States and Congress in regard to the Electoral College vote for President.